GIXLabs/SAndC/Lab5/README.md

 	1. ✏️ Record calibrated reading for each weight.
 Verify your calibration.
 	1. Apply the 100g weight to each target on the top platform in turn. ✏️ What is the variation in weight measured due to location??
 ### Temperature Sensitivity ###
+If you used the micropython setup: Once you have ran main.py once you do not need to run it again (it will make you go through the calibration process) to get calibrated data readings.
+You can get calibrated data readings by using the m and b values you recorded or by using the code in the infinite while loop at the bottom of main.py
 1. Place a weight between 100-500 grams on your platform. ✏️ Record the weight reading at room temperature.
 1. Place the type K thermocouple tip inside the two holes in the load cell beam.
 1. Set the heat-gun to high.
 From a distance of 12” (50cm), heat the strain gage with the heat gun for 15 seconds (**DO NOT APPLY HEAT CLOSER THAN 12” / 30cm or you WILL damage the strain gage.**) ✏️ Record hot air temperature from Fluke DMM.